learn-co-students/module-one-final-project-guidelines-seattle-web-career-021819/projectREADME.md

 ##Install Instructions
-1. Clone the repository to your local computer
+1. Clone the repository using your favorite clone method, or typing "git clone git@github.com:WTFCodingPotato/module-one-final-project-guidelines-seattle-web-career-021819.git" into your terminal
-2. In the parent directory of the cloned repository run 'bundle install' to install the required Ruby gems
+2. Still in terminal type, "cd module-one-final-project-guidelines-seattle-web-career-021819"
+3. Type "bundle install"
-3. Run ruby bin/run.db to start the application
+4. Type "rake run" to start the program

 ***insert photo of bundle install***